European resident: how to look for work in France?

 Warning

-if you are a non-European citizen, you cannot register with Pôle emploi only with your residence permit issued by France.
+if you are a national of a non-european country, you cannot register in Pôle emploi only with your residence permit issued by France.

-You can view job offers on the Pôle emploi website:
+You can consult the job offers on the Pôle emploi website:

-You can also consult the database of job offers on the Eures website:
+You can also consult the database of job vacancies on the Eures website:

-If you received unemployment benefits in another European country, you can continue to benefit in France.
+If you were receiving unemployment benefits in another European country, you can continue to receive them in France.

-Before you leave for France, you must however meet the following 2 conditions:
+Before leaving for France, however, you must meet the following 2 conditions:

-- Be registered for at least 4 weeks as a jobseeker with the Employment Service of the country in which you lost your job (exceptions are possible)
+- Be registered for at least 4 weeks as a job seeker with the employment service of the country where you lost your job (exceptions are possible)

-- Requesting a U2 portable document (maintenance of unemployment benefits) with the organisation paying your unemployment benefits.
+- Requesting a U2 portable document (maintenance of entitlement to unemployment benefits) with the body paying your unemployment benefits.

-With this document, you will be able to register as a job seeker with the Pôle emploi agency on which your home in France depends.
+With this document, you can register as a job seeker with the Pôle emploi agency on which your residence in France depends.

-You have to do it within 7 days that follow the date of your termination as a jobseeker in the country you left.
+You have to do it within 7 days that follow the date of your cessation of registration as a jobseeker in the country you left.

-Your allowances may be maintained for 3 months (extension to a maximum of 6 months), subject to the limits of the rights open to you in the European country concerned.
+Your allowances may be maintained for 3 months (possible extension to a maximum of 6 months), within the limits of the rights open to you in the European country concerned.

 To do this, you must meet the following 2 conditions:

-- Be completely unemployed (not partial or intermittent)
+- Be fully unemployed (not partial or intermittent)

 - Be entitled to unemployment benefits in the country where you lost your job.